Sasaeng fan: TVXQ and JYJ

 K-pop boy bands TVXQ and JYJ have been particular targets of sasaeng attention, with reports of sasaeng fans tapping TVXQ band members' phones, breaking into the band's apartment, and poisoning member Yunho, who had to have his stomach pumped as a result.
 Sasaeng fans also installed cameras in JYJ member Yoochun's private parking lot.
-In 2012, audio of Yoochun and bandmate Jaejoong purportedly shouting at and hitting female fans was uploaded to an online message board.
+In 2012, audio of Yoochun and bandmate Jaejoong reportedly shouting at and hitting female fans was uploaded to an online message board.
 JYJ band members addressed this incident at a press conference.
 Yoochun said that sasaeng fans had been following the group for eight years, since they were members of TVXQ, and that the constant surveillance "felt like prison".
 Band member Junsu said that sasaeng fans had tapped his private phone calls, installed GPS trackers on the band's cars, and broken into their private property.
 Jaejoong issued an apology for lashing out at fans.
 A video of TVXQ member Changmin dragging and throwing a sasaeng from her cab was uploaded in 2018.

 Car accidents

 There have been a number of car accidents involving Korean idols being followed by sasaeng fans.
 In 2011, two members of the band Super Junior were caught in a six-car collision after being chased by eight fan vehicles in Singapore.
 The band members, Leeteuk and Heechul, were unharmed, but Heechul later tweeted that he still suffered after-effects from the accident and was often afraid to drive.
-In 2013, Seungri, formerly of the band Big Bang, suffered minor injuries in a car accident in Shanghai involving a sasaeng fan.
+In 2013, Seungri, formerly of the band BigBang, suffered minor injuries in a car accident in Shanghai involving a sasaeng fan.
 In 2015, Chanyeol of the band Exo wrote on Weibo that he was constantly followed by 20 fan vehicles during a visit to Shanghai.
 In 2016, Jackson of Got7 sustained minor injuries in an accident on the way to an airport in China that involved a fan closely following his car.